poorao/RiskRAG/README.md

 ```

 ### Embeddings
 Embeddings are computed using the BAAI/bge-large-en-v1.5 model and stored in the embeddings/ directory.
+Change the retriever_model to generate embeddings using any other model.

 ## Coming Soon
 - Support to include risks from AI incidents dataset